kirill-dan/csv_migration/README.md

     }
 }
 ```
-Keys of hash - it's header name for columns in a CSV file
+Keys of hash - it's header name of columns in a CSV file

 Example CSV file:
 ```